From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

-In posing this question, we continue the line of research of Galatos \& Tsinakis~\cite{galatos+tsinakis05}, who obtained the answer for conuclear images of a particular kind.
+In posing this question, we continue the line of research of Galatos and Tsinakis~\cite{galatos+tsinakis05}, who obtained the answer for conuclear images of a particular kind.
 While a general \emph{conucleus} on a partially ordered monoid with a multiplicative unit $\1$ is an interior operator $\sigma$ such that ${\sigma(a) \cdot \sigma(b) \leq \sigma(a \cdot b)}$ and $\sigma(\1) = \1$ and a \emph{nucleus} is a closure operator $\gamma$ such that $\gamma(a) \cdot \gamma(b) \leq \gamma(a \cdot b)$, a \emph{kernel} is a conucleus whose image is downward closed.
-Galatos \& Tsinakis introduced the variety of GMV-algebras as a generalization of MV-algebras and proved that the kernel images of $\ell$-groups are precisely the cancellative GMV-algebras and the nuclear images of cancellative GMV-algebras are precisely GMV-algebras.
-These algebras are not required to be commutative, integral, or even bounded, but the work of Galatos \& Tsinakis shows that they still behave very much like MV-algebras in some ways.
-In particular, the technique of \emph{good sequences}, which underlies the original MV-algebraic construction of Mundici~\cite{mundici86}, can still be used in the context of GMV-algebras.
+Galatos and Tsinakis introduced the variety of GMV-algebras as a generalization of MV-algebras and proved that the kernel images of $\ell$-groups are precisely the cancellative GMV-algebras and the nuclear images of cancellative GMV-algebras are precisely GMV-algebras.
+These algebras need not be commutative, integral, or even bounded, but they still behave very much like MV-algebras in some ways.

+At the object level, the proof of Galatos and Tsinakis relies on a construction due to Bosbach~\cite{bosbach82}, which embeds every so-called cone algebra into the negative cone of an $\ell$-group.
+(Cone algebras form a variety of \mbox{algebras} whose signature consists of two binary division-like operations.
+This variety contains in particular the division reducts, i.e.\ implication reducts, of MV-algebras and pseudo MV-algebras.)
+To obtain a categorical equivalence, they then extend Mundici's notion of a good sequence to GMV-algebras.
+The proof of Dvure\v{c}enskij~\cite{dvurecenskij02} also relies ultimately on Bosbach's cone algebra construction, reformulated in terms of so-called semiclans~\cite{bosbach81}.
+The proof of Dvure\v{c}enskij and Vetterlein~\cite{dvurecenskij+vetterlein01b}, on the other hand, bypasses cone algebras entirely and instead uses the construction of the free semigroup over a partial semigroup originally due to Baer~\cite{baer49}.